Transformations

 Every plot and every scene contains a Transformation

-object which holds the transform_func
+object which holds a transform_func

-and generates the model
+and generates a model

 matrix.